tonylindeberg/pygabor/README.md

 Computes combined spectrograms, by applying either the time-causal analogue of the Gabor transform or the discrete analogue of the Gabor transform over a set of logarithmically distributed frequencies.

-For examples of how to use these functions for computing different types of time-causal or non-causal spectrograms, see the enclosed Jupyter notebook spectrogramdemo.ipynb.

 The current focus of code is with regard to auditory spectrograms.
 With minor modifications, the approach is, however, also applicable to computing spectrograms for other application domains.

-For examples of how to apply these functions for computing scale-space features, please see the enclosed Jupyter notebook [spectrogramdemo.ipynb](https://github.com/tonylindeberg/pygabor/blob/main/spectrogramdemo.ipynb).
+For examples of how to use these functions for computing different types of time-causal or non-causal spectrograms, see the enclosed Jupyter notebook
+[spectrogramdemo.ipynb](https://github.com/tonylindeberg/pygabor/blob/main/spectrogramdemo.ipynb).